sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 As part of the PortChannel interface going operationally up, new support will be added in the Orchagent to move the MAC from L2 NHID to the corresponding PortChannel which is associated with the ES.
 MAC addresses are programmed with aging disabled.

 ##### 1.2.1.3.7  Configure PortChannel as ES member
-**Remote MAC Handling:** When a PortChannel interface is configured with an ESI, FRR to update all of the MAC addresses associated with the ES in the VXLAN_FDB_TABLE with the "ifname" of corresponding PortChannel interface.
+**Remote MAC Handling:** When a PortChannel interface is configured with an ESI, FRR/Fdbsyncd to update all of the MAC addresses associated with the ES in the VXLAN_FDB_TABLE with the "ifname" of corresponding PortChannel interface.
 FdbOrch will be extended to reprogram the MAC addresses pointing to the PortChannel interface.

 **Local MAC handling:** No changes to existing Local MAC addresses as part of PortChannel being configured with ESI.